wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    * <a target="_blank" href="https://app.pluralsight.com/library/courses/data-literacy-essentials-azure-hdinsight">Data Literacy: Essentials of Azure HDInsight</a> by <a target="_blank" href="https://www.linkedin.com/in/niraj-joshi-7a557517/">Niraj Joshi</a> Mar 22, 2021 provided this diagram:
    <br /><br />

+Hadoop is an open-source software framework for storing data and running applications on clusters of commodity hardware.
+It provides massive storage for any kind of data, enormous processing power and the ability to handle virtually limitless concurrent tasks or jobs.

 Like Hadoop, HDInsight is an open-source software framework for storing data and running applications on clusters of commodity "nodes" (hardware), shown at the bottom of this diagram:

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1703396324/hadoop-arch-3028x1758_z7g5pa.png"><img alt="hadoop-arch-3028x1758.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1703396324/hadoop-arch-3028x1758_z7g5pa.png"></a>